36-650-Fall-2021/course-project-emilyzengers/README.md

 );

 #### Step 2
 After creating the tables, import the CSV files into their respective tables with the following queries.
-Make sure you set your permissions for these folders as "everyone", or you may run into some permission errors and not be able to import the data into the SQL tables.
-The csv files are in the "data" folder labeled "players20.csv" and "players19.csv".
+You will need to download the CSV files that are in the "data" folder with the files "players_20.csv" and "players_19.csv".
+Make sure you set your permissions for the directory where your CSV files are as "everyone", or you may run into some permission errors and not be able to import the data into the SQL tables.
 The port number for my postgres database is 5432.<br />

 copy players
 from 'C:/Users/emily/Documents/CMU MSP/stat 650/final project/data/players_20.csv'